Hero-OEC/InkAlchemy/replit.md

 - Security best practices implemented with proper client/server separation and environment variable handling
 - Fixed magic system creation navigation issue to redirect to main page instead of details page for consistency
 - Fixed magic system deletion issue with cascade deletion - now properly removes all associated spells and character-spell relationships before deleting the magic system
+- Fixed cache invalidation for lore and notes - main pages now automatically update when new items are created or edited
+- Added loading indicators to lore and notes creation/editing buttons showing "Creating..." or "Updating..." states